Bitola: Etymology

 The name Bitola is derived from the Old Church Slavonic word ѡ҆би́тѣл҄ь (obitěĺь, meaning "monastery" or "cloister"), literally "abode," as the city was formerly noted for its monastery.
 When the meaning of the name was no longer understood, it lost its prefix "o-".
 The name Bitola is mentioned in the Bitola inscription, related to the old city fortress built in 1015 during the ruling of Gavril Radomir of Bulgaria (1014–1015) when Bitola served as capital of the First Bulgarian Empire.
-Modern Slavic variants include the Macedonian Bitola (Битола), the Serbian Bitolj (Битољ) and Bulgarian Bitolya (Битоля).
-In Byzantine times, the name was Hellenized to Voutélion (Βουτέλιον) or Vitólia (Βιτώλια), hence the names Butella used by William of Tyre and Butili by the Arab geographer al-Idrisi.

-The Modern Greek name for the city (Monastíri, Μοναστήρι), also meaning "monastery", is a calque of the Slavic name.
-The Turkish name Manastır (مناستر) is derived from the Greek name, as is the Albanian name (Manastir), and the Ladino name (מונאסטיר Monastir).
-The Aromanian name, Bitule or alternatively, Bituli, is derived from the same root as the Macedonian name.
-Bitola is known as Bitolia in Romanian.

 Geography

-Bitola is located in the southwestern part of North Macedonia.
+Bitola is in southwestern North Macedonia.
 The Dragor River flows through the city.
-Bitola lies at an elevation of 615 metres above sea level, at the foot of Baba Mountain.
-Its magnificent Pelister mountain (2,601 m) is a national park with exquisite flora and fauna, among which is the rarest species of pine, known as Macedonian pine or pinus peuce.
-It is also the location of a well-known ski resort.
+Bitola is at an elevation of 615 metres above sea level, at the foot of Baba Mountain.

-Covering an area of 1798 km2 and with a population of 122,173 (1991), Bitola is an important industrial, agricultural, commercial, educational and cultural centre.
-It represents an important junction that connects the Adriatic Sea to the south with the Aegean Sea and Central Europe.
+It has an area of 1798 km2 and had a population of 122,173 in 1991.

 Climate

 Bitola has a mildly continental climate typical of the Pelagonija region, experiencing very warm and dry summers, and cold and snowy winters.
 The Köppen climate classification for this climate is Cfb, which would be an oceanic climate, going by the original -3 C threshold.